gtoran/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 1.00				    | Priority road      							|

 Although very accurate in cases 2, 3, 4 and 5, the model has lower confidence in the first sign (contrary to my initial thoughts).

+### Areas of improvement

+I would focus further development on improving the accuracy of the project by augmentating data.
+My initial thoughts on how to proceed have been laid out, but not implemented.
+To achieve this, I would create and append randomly up/downscaled, rotated and/or shifted versions of the images in the dataset.
+To ensure consistency, I would deprecate the validation dataset read that is carried out in the first code cell, and I would obtain a new one by shuffling and spliting the augmentated dataset.
+I'm estimate these changes to bring a 1-2% increase in accuracy, and presumably improve probability on the first sign mentioned above.